Are Palm Trees Bad for Environment?

 We believe (we're not attorneys after all!) it intends that W. filifera, or W. robusta can be cut down without worry.
 Almost anywhere in the county.
 They're on the county's "Controlled Species" list, calling Washingtonias "invasive pests."
 And they're illegal to plant near "natural plant communities."

 Well, we get it - Washingtonias are arid climate species.
+So are they the right palm in the right place?
+Growing in Miami County?

 Did Los Angeles Update Their Palm Tree Stance?